solo-io/unik/docs/api.md

 Parameter | Description | Mandatory
 ----------| ----------- | :--------:
-force   | If set to true, the instance removal is inforced | no
+force   | If set to true, the instance removal is enforced | no

 Returns HTTP Status `204` on success.